Nakam: Historiography and popular culture

 Dina Porat is the first academic historian to systematically study the group, meeting with many of the survivors and gaining access to their private documents.
-She hypothesizes that the failure of the attack may have been deliberate, as Kovner and other leaders began to realize that it could have greatly harmed the Jewish people.
+She hypothesises that the failure of the attack may have been deliberate, as Kovner and other leaders began to realise that it could have greatly harmed the Jewish people.
 She struggled to reconcile the personalities of Nakam's members with the actions that they tried to carry out.
 When asked how he could plan an attack in which many innocent people would have been killed, one survivor explained that "[i]f you had been there with me, at the end of the war, you wouldn't talk that way".
-Porat's 2019 book on Nakam is titled Vengeance and Retribution Are Mine (לי נקם ושילם), a phrase from the Psalms which expresses her belief that the Jewish people are best to leave vengeance in the hands of the God of Israel.
+Porat's 2019 book on Nakam is titled Vengeance and Retribution Are Mine (לי נקם ושילם), a phrase from Deuteronomy which expresses her belief that the Jewish people are best to leave vengeance in the hands of the God of Israel.

 In 2021, the film Plan A, directed and produced by Doron Paz and Yoav Paz, adapted the plot for cinema.